Malvika Bansod: Achievements

-BWF World Tour (1 runner-up)
+World Tour (2 runners-up)

-The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
+The BWF World Tour, which was announced in March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation.
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the BWF World Tour), and the BWF Tour Super 100.